oracle/python-oracledb/doc/src/api_manual/module.rst

 .. data:: DB_TYPE_INTERVAL_YM

     Describes columns, attributes or array elements in a database that are of type INTERVAL YEAR TO MONTH.
-This database type is not currently supported by python-oracledb.

 .. data:: DB_TYPE_JSON